leighfletcher/academic-kickstart/content/engagement/science-writing/index.md

 ## Magazine Articles

 * [International Year of the Periodic Table](https://www.lpi.usra.edu/education/IYPT/) (2019) - Invited to be the Featured Scientist for an infographic on the chemical uniqueness of Uranus, working with education specialists at the Lunar and Planetary Institute.
+Fletcher L., Shaner A., Webb S., and Portillo K. (2019) Top 5 Elements in the Atmosphere of Uranus.
+LPI Contribution No. 2205, Lunar and Planetary Institute, Houston.
 * [Society for Popular Astronomy Magazine](https://www.popastro.com/main_spa1/january-february-2019/) (2019), Pro-Am Collaborations and NASA’s Juno Mission.
 * Astronomy and Geophysics (2018), Pro–am collaborations improve views of Jupiter, Volume 59, Issue 4, 1 August 2018, Pages 4.24–4.31, (https://doi.org/10.1093/astrogeo/aty192)
 * ROOM.EU Space Journal (September 2017):  An article on the end of the Cassini mission in the room.eu journal, available to subscribers via [this link](https://room.eu.com/article/cassini-observations-open-up-saturns-atmosphere).